To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 In today’s fast-changing business environment, retaining top talent is a top challenge for most businesses.

-According to new research of more than 600 US businesses with 50-500 employees, 63.3% of companies say retaining employees is actually harder than hiring them.
+According to research of more than 600 US businesses with 50-500 employees, 63.3% of companies say retaining employees is harder than hiring them.

 You’re probably familiar with the “war for talent” concept.
 Basically, it means that because of the shortage of skills businesses are currently facing and employees’ expectations (they don’t just look at the benefits, they also take into account the company’s values and the development opportunities you offer), it became more challenging for businesses to retain top talent.